yaoalex/FortniteCLI/README.md

 # FortniteCLI
-command line interface to analyze fortnite stats
+command line interface to analyze fortnite stats using Cobra and BoltDB

 `go get -u github.com/yaoalex/FortniteCLI`

-required packages:
-`go get -u "github.com/boltdb/bolt"`
-`go get -u ""github.com/spf13/cobra"`

 `fortnitecli stats <username> --save <note>` the stats command gets your current fortnite stats and gives you the option of saving the stats into boltDB with a side note